BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Processing and Compilation of Training Datasets

 Once the matching procedure was completed, three metadata files were generated: \begin{itemize} \item SSS tile metadata (.csv file) \item Optical image metadata (.csv file) \item Opti-acoustic registration metadata (.json file) \end{itemize}

 The opti-acoustic registration metadata consists of dictionary objects, defined as unordered collections of values with unique keys.
 Each key represents the index of an SSS tile, and the corresponding value is a list of indices identifying the optical images associated with that tile based on the matching criteria.
-A summary of the SSS and camera metadata files is provided in \appref{sec:appendixB}.
+A summary of the SSS and camera metadata files is provided in Appendix~\ref{sec:appendixB}.

 For the final dataset, we reduced the size of SSS tiles to $256 \times 256$ pixels to better balance the spatial scale between acoustic and optical modalities, minimizing the discrepancy in seabed footprint covered by each data sample.
-This resulted in a total of \num{2080} SSS tiles and \num{35947} optical images, yielding an average of approximately 18 optical images associated with each SSS tile.
-Each SSS tile corresponds to a seabed footprint of approximately \SI{25}{\square\meter}, whereas individual optical images cover between \SI{11}{\square\meter} and \SI{18}{\square\meter}, depending on vehicle altitude and camera configuration. \figref{fig:opto_acoustic_data} depicts an SSS tile and a few of the associated optical images.
+This resulted in a total of 2080 SSS tiles and 35947 optical images, yielding an average of approximately 18 optical images associated with each SSS tile.
+Each SSS tile corresponds to a seabed footprint of approximately 25\,\unit{m^2}, whereas individual optical images cover between 11\,\unit{m^2} and 18\,\unit{m^2}, depending on vehicle altitude and camera configuration.
+Figure~\ref{fig:opto_acoustic_data} depicts an SSS tile and a few of the associated optical images.